 Dandelion Syrup is also good as a natural sweetener in tea.
 Or try Dandelion Syrup in a carbonated drink which an old-style European favorite!

 Note: Dandelion flowers are steeped overnight so keep this in mind when making this simple recipe.
 Obviously, do not harvest dandelions from areas that have been sprayed with chemicals.

 Harvest dandelions!
 Note: You can harvest in advance of making this syrup.
 Put blooms in an air-tight freezer bag in the freezer until you’re ready to get started.

 Snip off blossoms from the green base into a container.
 Then rinse the flowers and pat dry.
 (You can skip this step to retain more of the pollen which is good for the immune system.
 If you are concerned about bugs though, inspect closely or they will also be strained out later.)

-Add the flowers to a large pot of water.
-Bring to the boil and leave for one minute.
 Then remove the pan from the heat and steep over night (or at least 8 hours).